 A camping cot can keep you warm, elevated, and comfortable outdoors.
 Here are the best camping cots currently on the market.

 For many people, a good night’s sleep in the outdoors is an elusive goal.
 Sleeping on the ground, even with the help of inflatable or foam sleeping pads, is still sleeping on the ground.
-A comfy camping cot is a great alternative.
+For folks seeking a comfortable and elevated sleeping experience while camping, a cot is a great choice.

-Read on if you’re looking for a great night’s sleep in the woods.
+Read on if you’re looking for an excellent and versatile way to sleep in the outdoors.

 Scroll through to see all of our recommended buys, or jump to the category you’re looking for: